The Most Common Eye Colors (& The One Thing You Can Do To Make Them Pop)

 If you possess hazel eyes, look no further than hints of green to make your eyes come alive.
 Now it may seem difficult to incorporate an obscure color like green into your everyday look, however, this color can definitely add vibrancy and bring out the green hints or specks in your eye color.
 To incorporate this color into an everyday look, try to reach for earthy tones in your makeup.
 This can look like a light dash of green liner on your waterline and some brown or nude lipstick.

 If you're really looking to make your hazel eyes stand out on a night out, a glittery emerald eyeshadow will definitely do the trick.
 If you want something more subtle, a colorful brown or green mascara can also be fun to play around with.
 The skin is equally as important to think about when trying to accentuate your hazel eyes.
-"Using deep tones on the skin emphasizes bone structure and warms the skin to accentuate your hazel eyes," says celebrity makeup artist Gina Brooke tells Huda Beauty.
+"Using deep tones on the skin emphasizes bone structure and warms the skin to accentuate your hazel eyes," celebrity makeup artist Gina Brooke told Huda Beauty.

 Wearing blue can brighten up amber eyes